 January is the month when winter daydreams become concrete plans.
 Garden tasks this month are minimal: a bit of tidying around the yard, some mending of fences, monitoring plants for winter damage, and feeding the birds.
-Indoors, we begin sketching garden maps, sharpening neglected tools, organizing our seed inventory, and flipping through the latest seed catalogs for ideas.
+Indoors, we begin sketching garden maps, sharpening neglected tools, organizing our seed inventory, and browsing catalogs and websites for ideas.

 A garden theme, on the other hand, is an excellent way to channel winter passions into summertime realities.
-As Orson Welles once said, “The enemy of art is the absence of limitations”; in this sense, a garden theme reins in conflicting impulses, provides focus, and stimulates creativity–resulting in a garden you can feel proud of.
+A theme reins in conflicting impulses, provides focus, and stimulates creativity–resulting in a garden you can feel proud of.

 A wildlife friendly garden for butterflies, birds, and bees.

 Before you pick a theme, pause to draw a garden map—even just a very rough sketch.
 Understanding the sun, shade, and space limitations of the garden will allow you to pick a theme that makes the most sense.
 For more advice on garden mapping, read this post.

 Make your garden theme relevant to you.
 Hot sauce enthusiasts, for example, might decide to grow a wide variety of hot peppers this year.
 Homesteaders, on the other hand, will value highly caloric crops like potatoes, sunchokes, and winter squash.
 Be inventive.
 A good theme will inspire and motivate.
 Once you've drawn your garden map and found your theme, you'll be able to create a much more sensible shopping list for both seeds and supplies.